 The intestinal flora - Why is it so important?

-• the quality of the diet
+• the quality of food

 • antibiotic treatments